dward2/BME547/Assignments/BMICalculatorAssignment.md

    + User must have the option of entering data in either kilograms/meters or pounds/inches.

-* Outputs to the command/terminal window the calculated BMI
+* Outputs to the command/terminal window the BMI calculated from the entered weight and height
    + Output can be achieved by code such as:
    `print("The number entered was {}".format(x))`

-* Outputs whether the calculated BMI represents "underweight", "normal weight", "overweight", or "obese".
+* Outputs to the command/terminal window whether the calculated BMI represents
+* "underweight", "normal weight", "overweight", or "obese".
 The output must include one of these four words as written (same capitalization).

 ### Approach